melissamonk-NOAA/Vermilion_2021/doc/south.knit.md

 the sample size as high as possible.
 Given this result, the STAT chose not to further explore the Dirichlet-Multinomial data weighting.
 As a note, there is a bug in SS Version 3.30.16.00 that prevents the number of estimated weights from being larger than the number of fleets.
 This was fixed in SS Version 3.30.16.01 and this version was only used for exploration of the Dirichlet-Multinomial data weighting.

-A series of sensitivities were conducted during model development to determine the need to estimate extra variability parameters were estimated and added to the survey CPUE indices, and described below in the Estimated Parameters section.
+The STAT explored both McAllister-Ianelli and Francis data weighting methods with the pre-STAR base model.

 ### Key Assumptions and Structural Choices

+A key assumption made by this assessment model is that the biological parameters between the cryptic species pair vermilion and sunset rockfish are the same.
+The catch histories are inseparable at this time, especially for the early commercial landings.
+Ongoing research may shed light on this issue.

 ### Evaluation of Model Parameters

+A number of models were explored to look the the first year of estimated recruitment deviations.

+Models estimating steepness were also considered.